rocket-pool/rocketpool-research/Shared Validator/ShareValidator.md

 To avoid node operators taking others hostage:

 + Set staking periods (1yr, 2yr, 3yr, etc)
-+ Presigned exits - who holds the presigned exit messages? how do they renew/expire?
-You could have the oDAO hold presigned exits distribuited between multiple members that will need to reconstruct if all else fails.
-How do you solve it now? with a single operator?
++ Presigned exits - who holds the presigned exit messages? how do they renew/expire? how could these be generated without broadcasting?
+  + oDAO members could hold presigned exits distributed between multiple members that will need to reconstruct if all else fails.

 ### Distribution of Funds (after withdrawal)